A derived equivalence between cluster equivalent algebras: Construction of a tilting module

-The algebra $A$ is defined as the endomorphism algebra of the sum of pairwise non-isomorphic indecomposable $kQ^{(1)}$-modules in $\Fac(T)=\Mm$.
-Thus the category $\mod A$ is equivalent to the category $\mod \Mm$ of finitely presented functors $\Mm^{op}\rightarrow \mod k$.
-Through this equivalence, indecomposable projective $A$-modules are the functors of the form $\Mm(-,X)$ where $X$ is an indecomposable object in $\Mm$ and indecomposable injective $A$-modules are the functors of the form $D\Mm(X,-)$ where $X$ is an indecomposable object in $\Mm$.
+Let $\Mm$ be an additive $k$-category with finite dimensional $\Hom$-spaces and with finitely many indecomposables up to isomorphism.
+We denote by $\ind \Mm$ a set of representative of each isomorphism class of indecomposables in $\Mm$.
+Let $A$ be the \emph{Auslander algebra} of $\Mm$, that is, the endomorphism algebra $A=\End(\bigoplus_{X\in \ind \Mm}X)$.
+This is a finite-dimensional basic algebra.
+Denote by $\mod A$ the category of finite dimensional right $A$-modules and by $\mod \Mm$ the category of finitely presented functors $\Mm^{op}\rightarrow \mod k$.
+Then the functor is an equivalence of category.
+Through this equivalence, indecomposable projective $A$-modules are isomorphic to the functors of the form $\Mm(-,X)$ where $X$ is an indecomposable object in $\Mm$ and indecomposable injective $A$-modules are isomorphic to the functors of the form $D\Mm(X,-)$ where $X$ is an indecomposable object in $\Mm$.

-The category $\Mm$, as a torsion class, has almost split sequences (cf Theorem \ref{airt}).
-We will denote by $\tau$ its Auslander-Reiten translation.
-Moreover, since $\Mm$ is a finite torsion class, any indecomposable object $X$ of $\Mm$ is isomorphic to some $\tau^p(e_iDkQ^{(1)})$ for some $p\geq 0$ and some $i\in Q_0^{(1)}$.